 Free From Allergens

-HiPP Organic milk formula supplements are formulated to be Free from harmful chemicals and common allergens.
+HiPP Organic powdered milk drink are formulated to be Free from harmful chemicals and common allergens.
 Free from synthetic pesticide residues, antibiotic residue, GMOs, growth-promoting hormones, added artificial sugars.
 Free from common allergens.
 No gluten, eggs, peanuts, soy, shell fruits, nuts and fish.